 Children often land up in orphanages due to numerous reasons, varying from one location to the other.
 While families of some struggle to cope to make ends meet, others often land up at orphanages due to cultural pressures, abuse, and negligence.
 Some families choose to abandon their children at unknown places to be rescued later.
 While others intentionally leave their children at the doorstep of orphanages to be adopted.

-More than 140 million children have termed orphans based on one or the other definitions.
+More than 140 million children have been termed orphans based on one or the other definitions.

-But whatever be the reason, children often tend to lose out on a lot when staying at orphanages.
-Their personal, social, and mental well-being gets affected a lot that is truly reflected in their adult life later on.
+But whatever the reason, children often tend to lose out on a lot when staying at orphanages.
+Their personal, social, and mental well-being gets affected a lot which is truly reflected in their adult life later on.

 Some scars that orphanages leave on children are:

 With caregivers coming in and going out, along with peers as well, children lack the closeness of relationships and love and care with close and dear ones.
 They feel that nothing is permanent in their lives, not even their families or parents.

 2. Educational and health deprivation